bem-site/bem-method/blog/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 Each file path is processed by `getBuildResultChunk`.
 The output is a string with the file content.

-Depending on the technology it may be or obtained file path wrapped in connection directive or the file's content read from the disk.
+Depending on the technology it may be or obtained file path wrapped in connection directive or the file content read from the disk.